itsmeprinceyt/pickandwin/README.md

 ## Features

-- **Participant Management:** Easily add names one by one or in bulk using a comma-separated format.
+- **Participant Management:** Easily add names one by one or in bulk using a comma-separated format or add names in each lines.
 You can remove individual names or reset the entire list with a single click.
 - **Interactive Shuffle System:** Start the shuffle to randomly pick a name within a customizable timer (default 3 seconds).
 Experience the excitement as names are dynamically highlighted during the shuffle.
 - **Flexible Settings:** Use the settings button to adjust the shuffle timer duration or highlighted user background color for a more personalized experience.
 - **Winner Announcement:** When only two participants remain, the shuffle automatically picks the winner, removing the selected name and redirecting to a dedicated winner page with their name displayed prominently.